 ipamPoolId: ipam-pool-07ccc86aa41bef7ce

 The ipamPoolId property references an IPAM pool that has public IPv4 CIDR blocks provisioned.
-IPAM enforces allocation policies and tracks IP usage across your organization.
+IPAM tracks which addresses are in use, preventing conflicts and providing visibility into IP allocation across your organization.

 Beyond these examples